EugeneAlexandrov/surf-flutter-course-alexandrov/README.md

 * Themes and styles
 * Navigation
-* Simple state management with Provadet and InheritedWidgets
+* Simple state management with Provider and InheritedWidgets
 * BottomNavigationBar
 * Appbar/SliverAppbar
 * Tabs